Cup-Of-JavaScript/JavaScript-Intro-2/students/3/readme.md

 My favorite holiday's are Halloween and Christmas.

-My favorite season is Fall.
+My favorite season is FALL